 What makes a great analytics dashboard?

-- Clear: A dashboard should be designed in a way that it delivers the right information to its target audience clearly.
-It needs to display changes and trends in data over time.
+• Clear: A dashboard should be designed to clearly deliver the right information to its target audience and display changes and trends in data over time.

-- Customizable: Dashboards should be customizable so that they can present data across different time periods or for different customer segments.
+• Customizable: Dashboards should be customizable so that they can present data or key metrics across different time periods or for different customer segments.

 Dashboards are built for different aspects of your business, such as feature usage, customer journey, and digital marketing.
 Therefore, you need to keep different dashboards for different types of analytics.